 To connect virtual machines in a standalone cloud service:

-- Create the cloud service in the Azure classic portal.
-Click New > Compute > Cloud Service > Custom Create.
+- Create the cloud service in the Azure portal.
+Click New > Compute > Cloud service.
 Or, you can create the cloud service for your deployment when you create your first virtual machine.

-When you create the virtual machines, choose the name of cloud service created in the previous step.
+As you fill out the VM details, choose the name of cloud service created in the first step.

 After you create a virtual machine, it's a good idea to add a data disk so your services and workloads have a location to store data.